CookiePLMonster/CookiePLMonster.github.io/_posts/2019-12-28-silentpatch-corona-update.md

 * An interesting PS2 vs PC difference
   [has been identified on GTAForums recently](https://gtaforums.com/topic/669045-silentpatch/?do=findComment&comment=1070991808).
   GTA III, Vice City and San Andreas on PS2 rotate light coronas as camera gets closer for them for a nice, subtle effect.
-  For what I theoretize to have been a mistake in deleting wrong code, this feature was broken in San Andreas on PC -- but not anymore!
+  For what I theorize to have been a mistake in deleting wrong code, this feature was broken in San Andreas on PC -- but not anymore!
   Starting with Build 32, this has been fixed.
   {% include figures/video-iframe.html link="https://streamable.com/s/lhe9m/pyrzkq" %}